Senior Manager, Neglected Tropical Diseases

 - BS, Biology, College of William and Mary

-Before joining RTI International, she worked as a technical officer at WHO’s headquarters in Geneva, Switzerland, and in the WHO Western Pacific Regional Office, finalizing global and regional guidelines, regional action plans, and monitoring and evaluation frameworks.
-She also spent three years working as part of the U.S. Agency for International Development (USAID) supporting their Asia regional office in Bangkok, Thailand, to monitor more than 18 avian influenza program partners working in Burma, China, Laos, Vietnam, and regionally.
+Before joining RTI International, Ms. Brady worked as a technical officer at WHO’s headquarters in Geneva, Switzerland, and in the WHO Western Pacific Regional Office, finalizing global and regional guidelines, regional action plans, and monitoring and evaluation frameworks.
+She also spent three years supporting USAID's Asia regional office in Bangkok, Thailand, monitoring more than 18 avian influenza program partners working in Burma, China, Laos, Vietnam, and regionally.